damonbarry/opentelemetry-dotnet/README.md

 In the examples below we demonstrate how to create and enrich spans though OpenTelemetry API.

-OpenTelemetry also provides auto-collectors for ASP.NET Core, HttpClient calls (.NET Core) and Azure SDKs - [configuration](#configuration) section demonstrates how to enable it.
+OpenTelemetry also provides auto-collection adapters for ASP.NET Core, HttpClient calls (.NET Core) and Azure SDKs - [configuration](#configuration) section demonstrates how to enable it.

 ### Obtaining tracer